-(b) A failure of a licensee to respond to the bureau's request to forward copies of the files or records and information pertaining thereto or contained therein within 30 days of the bureau's request may result in a fine of twenty five dollars (\$25) and ten dollars (\$10) for each additional day that clapses following the 30th day: two hundred fifty dollars (\$250) for each violation.
+(b) A failure of a licensee to respond to the bureau's request to forward copies of the files or records and information pertaining thereto or contained therein within 30 days of the bureau's request may result in a fine of two hundred fifty dollars (\$250) for each violation.

 SEC.
-38. Section 7599.37 of the Business and Professions Code is amended to read:
+38. SEC.
+37. Section 7599.37 of the Business and Professions Code is amended to read:

 7599.37.
 Each licensee shall maintain an accurate and current record of proof of completion of the course of training in the exercise of the power to arrest as required by Section 7598.1, by each of his or her employees.
-A violation of this section may result in a fine of twenty five dollars (\$25) five hundred dollars (\$500) for each violation.
+A violation of this section may result in a fine of five hundred dollars (\$500) for each violation.

 SEC.
-39. Section 7599.38 of the Business and Professions Code is amended to read:
+39. SEC.
+38. Section 7599.38 of the Business and Professions Code is amended to read:

 7599.38.
 Each licensee shall certify an employee's completion of the course of training in the exercise of power to arrest, or obtain proof that the training has been administered by a bureau-approved training facility, prior to allowing the employee to respond to an alarm system as required by Section 7598.1.
-A violation of this section may result in a fine of one hundred dollars (\$100) five hundred dollars (\$500) for each violation.
+A violation of this section may result in a fine of five hundred dollars (\$500) for each violation.

 SEC.
-40. Section 7599.39 of the Business and Professions Code, as added by Section 12 of Chapter 1210 of the Statutes of 1982, is amended to read:
+40.Section 7599.39 of the Business and Professions Code, as added by Section 12 of Chapter 1210 of the Statutes of 1982, is amended to read:

-7599.39.
-Within three working days, each licensee shall verify proof of current and valid registration issued by the bureau for each employee who is subject to registration, or shall require an employee to complete and submit an application for registration after employing an individual who does not possess a current and valid registration from the bureau.
+7599.39.Within three working days, each licensee shall verify proof of current and valid registration issued by the bureau for each employee who is subject to registration, or shall require an employee to complete and submit an application for registration after employing an individual who does not possess a current and valid registration from the bureau.
 "Within three working days" means 72 hours from the time an employee is first compensated for alarm agent services for a licensee.
-A violation of this section may result in a fine of twelve dollars (\$12) for the first 10 violations and fifty dollars (\$50) for each subsequent violation. two hundred fifty dollars for each violation.
+A violation of this section may result in a fine of two hundred fifty dollars (\$250) for each violation.

 SEC.
-41. Section 7599.40 of the Business and Professions Code is amended to read:
+41. SEC.
+39. Section 7599.40 of the Business and Professions Code is amended to read:

 7599.40.
-No-A licensee shall not allow any employee to carry a firearm or other deadly weapon without first ascertaining that the employee is proficient in the use of each weapon to be carried.
+A licensee shall not allow any employee to carry a firearm or other deadly weapon without first ascertaining that the employee is proficient in the use of each weapon to be carried.
 A current and valid firearm qualification card which indicates the specific caliber of the firearm which may be carried shall be deemed evidence of proficiency.
 A firearm qualification permit is not valid unless the employee holds a valid, current registration card.
 With respect to other deadly weapons, evidence of proficiency shall include a certificate from a training facility, certifying that the employee is proficient in the use of that particular deadly weapon.
-A violation of this section may result in a fine of two hundred fifty dollars (\$250) two thousand five hundred dollars (\$2,500) for each violation.
+A violation of this section may result in a fine of two thousand five hundred dollars (\$2,500) for each violation.

 SEC.
-42. Section 7599.41 of the Business and Professions Code is amended to read:
+42. SEC.
+40. Section 7599.41 of the Business and Professions Code is amended to read:

 7599.41.
 A licensee shall maintain an accurate and current record of all firearms or other deadly weapons that are in the possession of the licensee, or of any employee of the licensee, while on duty.
 The record shall contain the make, model, and serial number, or a description of any other deadly weapon, and the name of the person who has title of ownership.
-A violation of this section may result in a fine of twenty five dollars (\$500) for each violation.
+A violation of this section may result in a fine of five hundred dollars (\$500) for each violation.